Zambia: Official and widely spoken languages

 Zambia is a country with a rich linguistic tapestry.
 English serves as the official language, used in government, education, and business.
-While only 2% of the population speaks it as a first language, it is the most common second language1.
+While only 2% of the population speaks it as a first language, it is the most common second language.

 This linguistic diversity reflects the cultural richness of the area.
 Understanding these languages offers insight into the nation’s identity and traditions.
 Explore how language shapes Zambia’s unique character.